 Hornbill festival is a celebration of every aspect of Naga cultural heritage.
 The festival is held from 1st to 10th December every year in the Kisama heritage village.
-The festival showcases the tribal ethnicity, dance and music, authentic food and provides a rare glimpse of the Naga way of life.
-Whether it is the heart beating sound of musical instruments, traditional folk dance performances, Nagas adorning their colorful attires, life at Morungs, euphoric excitements in the air or lip-smacking traditional delicacies, you will be awestruck at the grandeur of the festival.
+The festival showcases tribal ethnicity, dance and music, and authentic food and provides a rare glimpse of the Naga way of life.
+Whether it is the heart-beating sound of musical instruments, traditional folk dance performances, Nagas adorning their colorful attires, life at Morungs, euphoric excitements in the air, or lip-smacking traditional delicacies, you will be awestruck at the grandeur of the festival.
 One of the highlights of the festival is the opening and closing ceremonies where all the tribes participate and perform in a show which is simply spectacular.

 How to reach

-You can take a direct flight to Guwahati from any major city in India and take an early morning Shatabdi Express till Dimapur.
+You can take a direct flight to Guwahati from any major city in India and take an early morning Shatabdi Express to Dimapur.
 It will take around four hours.
 You can opt for a private taxi or a shared jeep to reach Kohima.
 The road condition is not that great.
 So be ready for a bumpy and dusty road all along.
 It takes more than 3 hours to reach Kohima by road from Dimapur.
 The shared jeep will cost you INR 300.